 With the aim of helping children find their calling for science, Team Hero is initiating the Mobile Science Lab (MSL) project.
-The lab has over 48,000 exposures to 16,000+ girls students and 600+ teachers in various schools.
-The objective of this experiment is to have more than 150 hands-on science models covering a wide range of topics in physics, chemistry and biology.
-The beneficiaries of the project will primarily be children enrolled in classes 8 to 10.
+The lab has over 50,000 exposures to various students and teachers in FY 17-18, from various government school of Delhi, Rajasthan and Haryana, The objective is to generate curiosity about science by using 150 hands-on models which covers wide range of topics in physics, chemistry and biology.

 The national effort to achieve ‘education for all’ (EFA) and the progressive elimination of child labour are inextricably linked.
 On the one hand, education is a key element in the prevention of child labour as children with no access to quality education have little alternative but to enter the labour market.
 On the other hand, child labour is one of the main obstacles to ‘education for all’, as children who are working cannot go to school.

-In an effort to do our bit towards resolving a part of this problem, we are working with more than 8,000 children in Andhra Pradesh, Orissa and Bihar.
+In an effort to do our bit towards resolving a part of this problem, we are working with 8,000 children in Delhi.
 The interventions are simple but can make all the difference.
 We motivate the families, create awareness around the ills of child labour and child marriage.
 Also make them aware about importance of hygiene, health and education.
 We also facilitate for child immunization.